 This could be anything from inaccurate data, such as the wrong phone number to not knowing what they want to purchase from you.
 A CRM system can help stop inaccurate information, for example removing email addresses that have bounced.
 But a lot of it will be down to your own management of the data you record.

 When it comes to holding relevant information, this is equally important.
 When gathering data on your sales leads, there is a temptation to find out as much as possible about them.
-And that’s great, you never know what nugget of information could be useful to building your relationship.
+And that’s great, you never know what nugget of information could be useful to building your relationship or for your marketing efforts.

 But the reality is that you want to gather as much relevant information as you can about them.
 Not just random data.